tardate/LittleArduinoProjects/Electronics101/Power/WirelessLed/README.md

 The Qi standard for mobile wireless charging was released in 2011 by the [Wireless Power Consortium](https://www.wirelesspowerconsortium.com/), and since then wireless power has become pretty mainstream.

 In al that time I've not paid much attention except increasingly as a user.
-But now I ahve the itch to try and incorporate wireless power in more projects.
+But now I have the itch to try and incorporate wireless power in more projects.

 So, this project is starting with the most basic demonstration - powering an LED wirelessly.